graezykev/ts-eslint-standard-js/steps.md

 +  { files: ['**/*.{js,ts,jsx,tsx}'], languageOptions: { sourceType: 'script' } },
 ```

-Lint it again and you'll get **14 errors** same as `react-code-1.tsx`.
+Lint it again, and you'll get **14 errors**, the same as `react-code-1.tsx`.

 ![ts eslint standard js](images/image-3.png)

-These errors are code style problems, however still not React-specific problems, we need to do more.
+These errors in `react-code-1.tsx` and `react-code-2.jsx` are code style problems, however, they are still not React-specific problems.
+We need to do more.

 ### Install React & React Hooks ESLint plugins